petpet-distro/pet-pkgm/README.md

 # pet-pkgm
 The pet-pkgm is a simple package manager made in Python.
 It can install, remove or update packages on your system.
 It's quite simple to use.

+To install all the dependencies for pet-pkgm, clone this repository and type `pip install -r requirements.txt`
 # Usage
 To install a package on your system: `pet install [pkgname]`